davidfowl/aspnetvnextwebapiapp/Generations.md

 |Universal Windows Platform|⇠|⇠|⇠|10|
 |DNX Core|⇠|⇠|⇠|⇠|5|
 |Mono/Xamarin Platforms|⇠|⇠|⇠|⇠|*|

+- If a library targets generation 5.4, it can run *only* run on .NET 4.6 or later, Universal Windows Platform 10 (UWP), DNX Core 5.0 and Mono/Xamarin Platforms.
+- If a library targets generation 5.4, it can consume libraries from all previous generations.

 Each generation enables more API surface, which means it's available on fewer platforms.
 As the platforms rev, their newer versions jump up into newer generation buckets.
 Platforms which have stopped revving -- like Silverlight on the phone -- will only ever be available in the earliest generations.